menu

 One downside of living in Sugar Hill, however, is that residents on average have to contend with a long commute, spending on average 33.15 minutes every day commuting to work.

-Sugar Hill is one of the most well-educated cities in the nation.
-44.26% of adults in Sugar Hill have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Sugar Hill ranks among the highest in the nation.
+Of the 25-and-older adult population in Sugar Hill, 44.26% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Sugar Hill in 2018 was $38,774, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $155,096 for a family of four.
 However, Sugar Hill contains both very wealthy and poor people as well.